-There’s no denying the benefits of exercise, especially after a heavy holiday meal, says Tracy Ray, MD, Director of Primary Care Sports Medicine at Duke University Medical Center.
-But a little common sense goes a long way when trying to avoid those Thanksgiving weekend warrior injuries.
+There’s no denying the benefits of exercise, says Tracy Ray, MD, a primary care doctor specializing in sports medicine with Duke Orthopaedics.
+But a little common sense goes a long way when trying to avoid those weekend warrior injuries.

 Of course, some injuries just can’t be avoided.
 Here’s a brief rundown on the most common injuries, how to treat, and when to see a doctor.